 Computer Networks

 Layer 2 Switches:

-Usually, all the devices that connect to a single switch or a group of interconnected switches belong to a common network.
-They can therefore exchange information directly with each other.
-If an end device wants to communicate with a device on a different network, it requires the “services” of a device known as a router, which connects other networks and works higher up in the OSI model at Layer 3.
-Routers work with the IP protocol.
+Usually, all the devices that connect to a single switch or a group of interconnected switches belong to a standard network.
+They can, therefore, exchange information directly with each other.
+If an end device wants to communicate with a device on a different network, it requires the “services” of a device known as a router.
+Routers connect other networks and work higher up in the OSI model at Layer 3.
+They use the IP protocol.

-We have recently combined functions for Layer 2 and Layer 3 functionality.
-So we have a Layer 3 router with a Layer 2 switch module inserted, or we can have what’s known as a multilayer switch that combines the functions of Layer 3 routing and Layer 2 switch functionality on a single device.
+We recently combined Layer 2 and Layer 3 functionality.
+So we have a Layer 3 router with a Layer 2 switch module inserted, or we can have a multilayer switch that combines the functions of Layer 3 routing and Layer 2 switch functionality on a single device.

+Computer Networks